voschezang/coding-handbook/management-principles.md

 | Rule-oriented        | Monitor conformation to rules and roles.                     |
 | Performance-oriented | Track progress towards targets.
 Incentivize excellence.      |
 | Value-oriented       | Focus on team performance and collaboration and personal development. |

+Goals setting - types of people

+- Tendency to underestimate
+- Tendency to overestimate